iRNA-COSI/APAeval/execution_workflows/CSI-UTR/README.md

 ### Parameters
 Parameters used to run the two steps of DaPars are specified in conf/modules.config file.
 Parameters relevant to the workflow itself are:
+- `run_identification` - true/false, whether to run to obtain identification challenge output.
-- `mode` - whether to run to obtain identification ("identification") or differential ("differential") challenge output.
+- `run_differential` - true/false, whether to run to obtain differential challenge output.
-   Specifying any other value will throw an error.
-- `output_dir` - name of the folder that the final output files are going to be in, located under Dapars/results/dapars/
+- `output_dir` - name of the folder that the final output files are going to be in, located under CSI-UTR/results/csi-utr/
-- `output_file` - name of the output file for the current run ending with .bed if running identification and .tsv if running differential
+- `identification_out_suffx` - suffix of the output file for identification challenge ending with .bed, final output file name is prefixed with sample name obtained from the input sample sheet
+- `differential_out` - name of differential challegen output file ending in .tsv
-- `genome_file` - absolute path from the DaPars folder to the input GTF annotation file can be obtained by replacing `path_to` with the path to DaPars, and if using your own genome file, make sure to use the absolute path to your genome file
+- `genome_file` - absolute path from the CSI-UTR folder to the input GTF annotation file can be obtained by replacing `path_to` with the path to CSI-UTR, and if using your own genome file, make sure to use the absolute path to your genome file

-### Running the differential workflow
-- Set the 'run_differential' parameter in conf/modules.config to true
-- Change 'differential_out' parameter in conf/modules.config to the desired file name that ends with '.tsv'
-- Ensure the sample sheet contains exactly two distinct conditions in the condition column and at least two replicates per condition.
-An example input file is samplesheet_example_files.csv
-- Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files.csv
+- `CSI_bed_file` - absolute path from the CSI-UTR folder to the downloaded CSI bed file can be obtained by replacing `path_to` with the path to CSI-UTR
+- `CSI_annotation_file` - absolute path from the CSI-UTR folder to the downloaded CSI annotation file can be obtained by replacing `path_to` with the path to CSI-UTR
+- `genome` - the genome of the samples, value could be Hg38, Mm10, Rn6, or Rn6_extended
+- `r` - read length
+- `coverage_cut` - coverage cutoff
+- `usage_cut` - usage cutoff
+- `p` - p-value significance cutoff
+- `q` - FDR significance cutoff

 ### Running the identification workflow
 - Set the 'run_identification' parameter in conf/modules.config to true